stephenverderame/cpp_book/src/project.md

     * See `ChunkedTest` and `QueryTest`
 * Implement the command line argument marshallers
     * Recognize command line arguments
+    * The arguments can be specified in any order
 * ~~Feel free to~~ add your own tests and expand upon the existing ones
 * Tie it all together:
     * Create a website with a C++ backend: